hswlab/kati/README.md

 *Key features of KATI:*
-- [X] Conversation with the AI in the 3 usual chat modes: creative, balanced or direct
+- [X] Conversation with the AI in the chat modes: Creative, Balanced or Direct
-- [X] Chat history with filter
-- [X] Chat initialization with custom AI behaviour
-- [X] Formatted code and text output as a running text stream
-- [X] TTS: Optional voice output with the default voices in Windows
+- [X] Optional voice output with a voice pre-installed in the operating system or a naturalsounding TikTok voice.
-- [X] STT: Optional voice to text input with the default voice recognition of Windows
+- [X] Optional speech input (System Speech)
-- [X] Visual emotions Feedback from the AI by means of a dynamic avatar image
+- [X] Dynamic avatar images to represent AI emotions.
+- [X] Chat history with filter function, read-aloud function and the possibility to resume a previous conversation.
+- [X] Storage option for a behavioral description of the AI and a salutation name.
+This information is automatically transferred to the AI when a new topic is created.
+- [X] Short waiting times due to direct streaming of answers.
+Text and code are formatted for readability.
-- [X] Multilingual user interface (DE, EN, other languages on request)
+- [X] Multilingual user interface (DE, EN, FR, ES, PT, JA, KO)
-- [X] Minimize to tray function

 ![preview](https://github.com/hswlab/kati/blob/main/Screenshot.png)